GoodDay360/Gesture-Recognition/README.md

 # pygesture
-Pre-built OpenCV-Python/Mediapipe modules that easy to use and understand.
+**Pre-built OpenCV-Python/Mediapipe modules that easy to use and understand.
+For now it only had `Hand Track`.
+More features will be add in future.**
-# Table of contents
+# Table of Contents
 - [Installation](#installation)
 - [Hand Track](#hand-track)